 In the dashboard, you can then expand, modify, and manage the navigation menu of your store page under 'design'.
 In order to do this, you must enter the desired name of the new menu under 'menu' (the first one is already named as 'main menu').
 To the left of the 'menu structure' window, you can add the desired pages to the menu by checking each one and saving your settings (button called 'save menu').
 Main pages can be made into subpages using the drag and drop feature.

 Depending on the chosen WordPress interface (theme), you can also customize the design (e.g. colors and layout) of your online store as well as the menu structure.
-There is a wide range of industry-related, mostly free templates.
+There is a wide range of industry-related, mostly free templates and premium themes.
 The type of web design that is the most suited to your store depends on your sector, your range of products, and, of course, your target group’s tastes.

 Step 4: Products, texts, and images for your WordPress online store